This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 An elliptical trainer is often thought to work wonders on your lower body.
 On the other hand, some people criticize it for not providing enough of a workout for your entire body.
-However, contrary to some popular beliefs and assumptions, an elliptical trainer is efficient for working out your entire body as well as giving you the exhilarating full-body workout you are gunning for.
+What is the truth?
+Here’s what you want to know.

 Elliptical trainers are good machines for a full-body workout, as they can strengthen your lower body, upper body, and even core.
 That’s because both legs and arms are used at the same time.
-Elliptical trainers can also improve your stamina and be used for a good cardio workout.
+Elliptical trainers can also improve your stamina, improve your cardio and burn fat.

 How can you get a good workout on your upper body using an elliptical trainer?
 It may not look like it, but there are strategies to help you improve your workout on this front.
 Also, targeting the core is possible while working out on an elliptical trainer too.